Driving Range Lighting: LED Design Guide | Access Fixtures

 Custom Driving Range Lighting Solutions

-Golf course lighting and driving range lighting is essential for golf courses and country clubs looking to extend their hours into the evening.
+Golf course lighting and driving range lighting are essential for golf courses and country clubs looking to extend their hours into the evening.
 With the increasing demands on members’ schedules, providing a well-lit driving range with driving range lights for night practice can greatly enhance the golfing experience.
 This blog will explore the key aspects of golf course driving range lighting design, ensuring your facility meets the needs of night-time golfers.
+Customized lighting solutions are tailored to the unique needs of each golf facility, ensuring optimal performance and satisfaction.

-Addressing the Need for Night-Time Golf Course Driving Range Lighting
+Addressing the Need for Night-Time Driving Range Lighting

 Access Fixtures provides customized, energy-efficient lighting solutions tailored to each range’s specific needs, whether standalone or part of a country club.
+LED golf course lighting delivers 50-75% energy reduction while maintaining or improving light output and uniformity.
 Using advanced LED technology and precision optics, we deliver uniform illumination that exceeds industry standards.
+Proper lighting and maximizing visibility are key goals in the design process.
 Horizontal illumination is crucial in ensuring uniform lighting across the driving range, allowing golfers to accurately judge the ball’s position and the terrain.

 Access Fixtures ensures your driving range is well-lit, energy-efficient, and ready for golfers at any hour.